 With a bottle of Prosecco chilling on ice we drank a toast to a lovely evening ahead.

 Our starters arrived quickly.
 Twice baked goats cheese soufflé, pine nut crust and macerated greens for Mr G, and sweet pea panacotta, pea salad and white truffle dressing for me.
 Mr G was delighted with his choice.
 Mine was delicious too, and one of the nicest starters I’ve had in a while.

 Next came, lemon seared fillet of crispy skin sea bream for fish lover Mr G, and roast breast of corn-fed chicken, turnip fondant with a red wine and thyme jus for me.
 Our empty plates showed we’d chosen well.

 By the time dessert arrived the pianist has worked his way through an impressive repertoire of tunes spanning decades.
 Sometimes live music can be a bit intrusive when you want to sit and chat, but in this case it really enhanced the evening.

 Dessert was another winner.
 We both chose bitter chocolate mousse, passion fruit marshmallow and raspberry meringue.
 We both loved it.

 The service throughout dinner was friendly and efficient.
 The restaurant staff were a credit to the hotel.

-We woke the next morning to a clear blue sky, and enjoyed a post breakfast jaunt in the hotel’s stunning grounds, before checking out.
+We woke the next morning to a clear blue sky.
+After a post breakfast jaunt in the hotel’s stunning grounds it was time to say goodbye.